-The most up to date information regarding degree dates and other degree completion information can be found on the SGS website:
+The most up to date information regarding degree dates and other degree completion information can be found on the SGS website under Degree Application Checklists: https://grad.rutgers.edu/academics/graduation

 Ph.D.
 Degree Requirements

 It is important to note that the Ecology and Evolution Graduate Program requirements for Ph.D. and Master's students are more stringent than the School of Graduate Studies requirements.